Hiiirad/personal-notes/Tech Guide/Kubernetes/README.md

 Helm is not coming in exam.

-Solutions:
-- Persistent storage (NFS)
-- ...

-Zero time upgrade
+Zero time upgrade!

 Config and support of microservices is hard and frustrating.

+Expanding The Infrastructure Resources:
 - Scale Up: Increase Resources -> Vertical
 - Scale Out: Increase Number of Instance or Servers -> Horizontal